 The films follow the lives of young people at key points in Russian and Soviet history, showing how these moments raised, in new ways, old questions: what sort of person should you be?
 How can you be a good citizen amidst such social and political change?

 This season explores the shifting forms of self-expression, independence and defiance through Russia’s seismic cycles of reinvention.

-Presented in partnership with The New Social, a cultural collective bringing contemporary cinema from eastern Europe and beyond to the UK.
+Presented in partnership with New East Cinema, a cultural collective bringing contemporary cinema from eastern Europe and beyond to the UK.

 This season is part of our 2018 season The Art of Change, which explores how the arts respond to, reflect, and potentially effect change in the social and political landscape.

 Subscribe to our fortnightly podcast for interviews and discussion about our film programme, from the iconic to the independent, art-house to the award-winning - plus our incredible archive of ScreenTalks.